James Hunt: Death

-Hunt died in his sleep on the morning of 15 June 1993 of a heart attack at his home in Wimbledon.
+Hunt died in the early hours of 15 June 1993 of a heart attack at his home in Wimbledon, after having felt unwell, with pains in his upper body, the previous evening.
 He was 45 years old.

 At his funeral service, the pallbearers included his father Wallis, his brothers Tim, Peter and David, and his friend Anthony 'Bubbles' Horsley.
 They carried the coffin out of the church and into the hearse, which drove two miles to Putney Vale Crematorium, where he was cremated.
 After the service, most of the mourners went to Peter Hunt's home to open a 1922 claret, the year of Wallis Hunt's birth.
 The claret had been given to him by James on his 60th birthday in 1982.
+Speeches by Stirling Moss and Alexander Hesketh reflected the complexity and strength of Hunt's character.

 Legacy

 Hunt was known as a fast driver with an aggressive, tail-happy driving style, but one prone to spectacular accidents, hence his nickname of Hunt the Shunt.
 In reality, while Hunt was not necessarily any more accident-prone than his rivals in the lower formulae, the rhyme stuck and stayed with him.
 In the book James Hunt: The Biography, John Hogan said of Hunt: "James was the only driver I've ever seen who had the vaguest idea about what it actually takes to be a racing driver."
 Niki Lauda stated that "We were big rivals, especially at the end of the [1976] season, but I respected him because you could drive next to him—2 centimetres, wheel-by-wheel, for 300 kilometres or more—and nothing would happen.
 He was a real top driver at the time."

 After winning the world championship in 1976, Hunt inspired many teenagers to take up motor racing, and he was retained by Marlboro to give guidance and support to up and coming drivers in the lower formulae.
 In early 2007, Formula One driver and 2007 World Champion Kimi Räikkönen entered and won a snowmobile race in his native Finland under the name James Hunt.
 Räikkönen has openly admired the lifestyles of 1970s race car drivers such as Hunt.
 Hunt's name was lent to the James Hunt Racing Centre in Milton Keynes when it opened in 1990.

 A Celebration of the Life of James Hunt was held on 29 September 1993 at St James's Church, Piccadilly.
 The service was attended by 600 people and on 29 January 2014 James Hunt was inducted into the Motor Sport Hall of Fame.